Our Team

 Tessa Eleen

-Tessa joined Neurotherapeutic Pediatric Therapies in 2020 as an Office Specialist, and transitioned to the role of Medical Billing Assistant in 2021.
-She works with insurance billing, claims processing, and patient accounts.
+Tessa joined Neurotherapeutic Pediatric Therapies in 2020 as an Office Specialist, and transitioned to the role of an Insurance Specialist in 2023.
 Tessa loves meeting and conversing with new people, and is excited to work for a family-centered organization.

 Interests: